+6281808995555

 Opening Hours and Best Visiting Times

-The Ubud Monkey Forest is open daily from 8:30 AM to 6:00 PM.
-The ideal times to visit are early in the morning or late afternoon, as the forest is quieter and the monkeys are more active.
-These times also provide a more peaceful experience, with cooler temperatures and the best lighting for photos.
+The best time to visit is early in the morning or late in the afternoon, when the forest is quieter and the monkeys are more active.
+These periods also offer cooler temperatures and softer natural lighting, making them ideal for a more peaceful experience and capturing beautiful photos.

 Gianyar Interesting Places to Visit